Fall Side Dish Recipes You'll Love

-At your farmers market or supermarket produce section, you'll find a wide variety of potatoes, such as baby Dutch yellow, fingerlings, baby purple and round red.
-We play up that assortment in this easy-to-fix recipe.
+Experiment with a variety of potatoes-such as baby Dutch yellow, fingerlings, baby purple and round red-in this easy recipe.

 Chipotle Smashed Potatoes

-This is the ultimate feel-good dish: mashed sweet potatoes with bacon.
-Cream cheese adds extra richness; chipotle chile brings a subtle smoky flavor.
+This is the ultimate feel-good dish: two kinds of mashed potatoes with bacon.
+Cream cheese adds richness; chipotle chile brings a subtle smoky flavor.

 Grilled Sweet Potato Wedges with Dipping Sauces

 Use either unpeeled sweet potatoes or russet potatoes for these easy grilled potato wedges.
 Cook wedges in boiling water first to shorten grill time.
 Serve with Creamy Chive Sauce or Honey Sesame Sauce.

 Give Brussels sprouts a fresh taste with this colorful side dish flavored with bacon and feta.
 The trick to preserving the sprouts' mild taste is to avoid overcooking.

 Red Cabbage, Apples and Kielbasa

 Onion, garlic, cabbage and apple simmer in a flavorful bath of apple cider, red wine, brown sugar and caraway seeds.
 Serve with chunky mashed potatoes or crusty bread for soaking up the juices.